 You should consult with your accountant or tax professional to determine the taxability of your employee benefits program.

 5. A foundation for growth

-According to studies done by LinkedIn, organizations rated highly on compensation and benefits by their employees saw 56% lower attrition than organizations that were rated poorly.
+According to studies done by LinkedIn4, organizations rated highly on compensation and benefits by their employees saw 56% lower attrition than organizations that were rated poorly.

 What benefits are most important to employees?

-Choosing the right benefits for your employees is paramount to the success of your benefits package.
+Choosing the right company benefits plan for your employees is paramount to the overall success of your organization.
 When deciding which benefits to offer your employees, an employee benefits survey is a great place to start.
-Ask your employees what they’d like to see implemented in your benefits package.
+Ask your employees what type of employee benefit they'd like to be offered.

 - Healthcare benefits